jhnwnstd/thesis/README.md

 6. If you're having issues with specific analyses, try running the `1_DATA_CLEANER.py` script again to ensure your data is properly formatted.

 For persistent problems, please open an issue on the GitHub repository with a detailed description of the error, steps to reproduce it, and relevant parts of the log files.

-## Contributing

-Contributions to improve the project are welcome.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear, descriptive commit messages.
-4. Push to your fork and submit a pull request.

-Please ensure your code adheres to the project's coding standards:
-- Follow PEP 8 guidelines for Python code style.
-- Write clear, self-documenting code with appropriate comments where necessary.
-- Include docstrings for all functions, classes, and modules.
-- Add or update unit tests for any new or modified functionality.
-- Update the documentation, including this README, if your changes affect project setup or usage.

-When contributing, please also consider:
-- The impact of your changes on the overall project structure and design.
-- Performance implications, especially for computationally intensive parts of the code.
-- Backward compatibility with existing data and analysis scripts.

 ## License